How Long Does A Henna Tattoo Last?

 How to Make Henna Tattoos Last Longer

-There are ways to make them last longer, or for limiting their lifespan.
-I have listed below my favorite techniques of increasing or decreasing the life of your henna tattoo.
+There are several ways to make henna last longer.
+Below are a few techniques for increasing (or decreasing) the life of your henna tattoo.

 Location of the Tattoo